open-cogsci/osdoc/content/pages/tutorials/aps.md

   Your *trial_sequence* after you have give the new sketchpads more informative names.
 --%

 Often, you want to provide feedback to the participant after every trial.
-You can do this in various ways, but here we will use a `feedback` item.
-Drag a `feedback` item from item toolbar onto the *logger* in the *trial_sequence*.
-This will cause a new `feedback` item to be inserted before the *logger*.
+You can do this in various ways, but here we will use a FEEDBACK item.
+Drag a FEEDBACK item from item toolbar onto the *logger* in the *trial_sequence*.
+This will cause a new FEEDBACK item to be inserted before the *logger*.
 Rename the newly created item to *trial_feedback*.

-## Step 4: Design the *fixation*, *target*, and *mask* `sketchpad`s
+## Step 4: Design the *fixation*, *target*, and *mask* SKETCHPADs

-`sketchpad`s are one of the really powerful features of OpenSesame.
+SKETCHPADs are one of the really powerful features of OpenSesame.
 They allow you to draw your stimulus displays using the built-in drawing tools.
-You can also use `sketchpad`s to create variably defined displays (i.e. displays that depend on variables), by first creating a prototype display, and then making certain aspects of this display variable.
+You can also use SKETCHPADs to create variably defined displays (i.e. displays that depend on variables), by first creating a prototype display, and then making certain aspects of this display variable.
 This may sound a bit abstract, but it's actually very easy.

 First, click on the *fixation* item.
 This will open a tab with drawing tools.
 If you're working on a small screen, this may not fit well on your screen, in which case you can click on 'Open editor in new window' to open a new window with only the drawing tools.